ferrocene/criticalup/docs/src/using-criticalup/toolchain-management.rst

 .. code-block::

-   criticalup tarball out.tar
+   criticalup archive out.tar

-If an output path is omitted, ``criticalup tarball`` emits the archive to stdout.
+If an output path is omitted, ``criticalup archive`` emits the archive to stdout.

 When an internet connection is not available, a previously fetched package